3 Myths

 Apple Cider Vinegar

-• ACV lowers the potassium levels in the body.
-A side effect of this is weak bones and heart problems.
+It lowers potassium levels in the body, which can lead to weak bones and heart problems.

-• There is also observations that the chickens drink less cause they dont like the taste.
-Also proven that ACV has a burning effect on the skin and throat.
+Some birds drink less water because they dislike the taste.
+ACV has also been shown to have a burning effect on the skin and throat.

 Read more